3 Post Cycling Stretches

 This targets the hip flexors and quadriceps muscles which are heavily used in cycling and both remain in relatively short positions throughout the cycling motion so are likely to get tight and stiff without some attention.
 This is a great stretch to prevent knee pain such as patellofemoral joint irritation.

 Ease yourself into a lunge position with your back knee resting on the floor, use a pillow if you have knobbly knees or are on a hard surface.
 Shift your upper body forwards to that your supporting knee is slightly behind your body and take hold of your ankle with your hand or a strap, depending on your flexibility, and pull your heel towards your buttocks.
 Hold the position for 30 seconds and repeat on the other side.

 Upper back mobility using a foam roller

-This is great exercise to prevent upper back and neck pain.
+This is a great exercise to prevent upper back and neck pain.
 Using a foam roller you can stretch your upper back out of the flexed position it was in throughout your training session.
-This exercise can also open your chest to stretch your pectoral muscles which work to support your upper body weight on the handle bars and keep your arms tucked in.
+This exercise can also open your chest to stretch your pectoral muscles which work to support your upper body weight on the handlebars and keep your arms tucked in.
 Due to the constant forward position on the bike these areas tend to get very stiff and immobile especially if you are in an aerodynamic or racing position.

-For this mobility exercise you need to lie with your mid back rested on a foam roller with your hands behind and supporting your head and elbows as wide as they can be.
+For this mobility exercise, you need to lie with your mid-back rested on a foam roller with your hands behind and supporting your head and elbows as wide as they can be.
 Stretch your upper back over the roller keeping your abdominals tight to ensure your lower back stays still so you only move your upper back.
 Slowly return and repeat the stretch several times at each level of your back, moving the roller higher or lower.
 You want to work through your whole upper back from just below your shoulder blades to the base of your neck.